-The net fair value gains on financial instruments were \$2.1 million and \$0.6 million for the three month periods ended December 31, 2022 and 2021, respectively.
-The net fair value gains on financial instruments for the year ended December 31, 2022 were \$11.4 million and the net fair value losses on financial instruments for the year ended December 31, 2021 were \$1.2 million.
-The net fair value gains on financial instruments for the three months ended December 31, 2022 are related to fair value gains from the 2024 Cross Currency Interest Rate Swap (as defined herein) and net fair value gains on the foreign exchange collar contracts, partially offset by the fair value loss from the ineffective hedge portion of the combination of the 2025 Term Loan and 2025 Interest Rate Swap.
-The net fair value gains on financial instruments for the year ended December 31, 2022 are related to fair value gains from the 2024 Cross Currency Interest Rate Swap (as defined herein), partially offset by the net fair value losses on the foreign exchange collar contracts and fair value loss from the ineffective hedge portion of the combination of the 2025 Term Loan and 2025 Interest Rate Swap.
+The net fair value losses on financial instruments for the three month period ended December 31, 2023 were \$15.4 million while the net fair value gains on financial instruments for the three month period ended December 31, 2022 were \$2.1 million.
+The net fair value losses on financial instruments for the year ended December 31, 2023 were \$17.3 million and the net fair value gains on financial instruments for the year ended December 31, 2022 were \$17.3 million and the net fair value gains on financial instruments for the year ended December 31, 2022 were \$17.3 million and the net fair value gains on financial instruments for the year ended December 31, 2022 were \$17.4 million.

+The net fair value losses on financial instruments for the three months ended December 31, 2023 are related to the fair value losses incurred as a result of the de-designation of the 2023 Cross Currency Interest Rate Swap (as defined herein) (for the period October 12, 2023 to November 30, 2023), the fair value losses on the 2024 Cross Currency Interest Rate Swap (as defined herein), the ineffective hedge portion of the combination of the 2025 Term Loan and the 2025 Interest Rate Swap (as defined herein) and the ineffective hedge portion of the combination of the September 2026 Term Loan and the September 2026 Interest Rate Swap (as defined herein), partially offset by the fair value gains on the foreign exchange collar contracts.
+The net fair value losses on financial instruments for the year ended December 31, 2023 are related to the fair value losses incurred as a result of the de-designation of the 2023 Cross Currency Interest Rate Swap (from the period October 12, 2023 to November 30, 2023), the fair value losses from the 2024 Cross Currency Interest Rate Swap and the ineffective hedge portion of the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap, partially offset by the net fair value gains on the foreign exchange collar contracts and the fair value gains from the ineffective hedge portion of the combination of the 2025 Term Loan and the 2025 Interest Rate Swap.
 The Trust partially employed or did not employ hedge accounting for the derivatives and foreign exchange collars, therefore the change in fair value is recognized in fair value (gains) losses on financial instruments, net, in the combined statements of net (loss) income.